Video blogs are a quick, very effective way to get attention online. That’s why we shot this video blog as an example. Video blogs are short,...

 5. How will this video help you generate revenue?

 Outside of the nonprofit world, business-to-business organizations are using video as a communications or sales tool.

 When we had an initial planning call with a prospective client, the conversation went something like this:

 Producer: "Why do you want this video?"

 Client: "We want people to watch it and better understand who we are."

 Client: "We think if people know us better, they'll be more likely to buy our products."

-Video producers are an essential part of any video shoot.
-They help manage all the details of the process to make sure that everything goes smoothly and you walk away with a finished product that exceeds your expectations.
+Video producers are an essential part of any video production.
+They help manage all of the details in the process to make sure that everything goes smoothly so that you walk away with a finished product that exceeds your expectations.